 In United Arab Emirates, tax identification number or tax registration number (TRN) is what identifies your company's taxation records.
 Tax payable entities need to get the VAT registration procedures, after which they receive a TRN Number from the FTA.
 The TRN number has to be used every time you pay tax.

 Companies and businesses can register for VAT tax through the e-services section on the FTA online portal (https://eservices.tax.gov.ae/).
 However, they need to create an account and obtain a TRN number.
 Companies would also require a series of documentations.
-For more details about VAT tax registration, you may check out this blog https://www.shuraa.com/blog/2017/11/12-important-faqs-about-vat-in-uae.html or speak to a tax consultant at Shuraa Tax Consultants.
+For more details about VAT tax registration, you may check out this blog https://www.shuraa.com/blog/2017/11/12-important-faqs-about-vat-in-uae.html or speak to a tax consultant at Shuraa Tax Consultants and Accountants.

 Yes, Excise Tax is present in UAE and applied on goods such as tobacco products, carbonated soft drink; energy drinks and special purpose goods.